PhD, University of Picardie; DEA, EHESS

 PhD, Columbia University; MA, Peking University; BA, Renmin University

-Qingyuan (Lori) Yue has published widely on businesses' collective action strategies.
-She has studied business and community relationship, elites, networks, social movements, industry self-regulation, and moral market.
+Qingyuan (Lori) Yue has published research papers on how businesses mobilize collective action and how they strategically interact with social movement challenges.
 Her recent research investigates the economic and social issues in the digital transformation of the economy and in emerging markets.
 Lori is an associate editor of Management Science, a consulting editor of the American Journal of Sociology, and has served in the editorial boards of Administrative Science Quarterly and Organization Science.
-She chairs the Research Committee of the Organization and Management Theory Division of the Academy of Management.
-Lori is also a two-time recipient of the Dean's Congratulation for excellence in teaching.
+She chairs the Research Committee of the Organization and Management Theory (OMT) Division of the Academy of Management.
+Lori is also a three-time recipient of teaching awards.

 PhD, University of Washington; BA, UC-Berkeley